 - 3.5 The Core Strategy, adopted in December 2011, established an annual housing target for the District of 250 homes a year over a plan period to 2025.
-Between April 2010 and March 2018, this equates to 2,000 new homes across the District. - 3.6 Over the same period, 1,326 new homes have been built in the District.
-This represents an average annual delivery of around 66% of the homes expected to be built across that period. - 3.7 In the three-year window to which the 2018 Housing Delivery Test results relate, 574 new homes were built in the District compared to a requirement for 764 new homes.
-This represents an average annual delivery of around 75% of the homes required to be built across that three-year period.
+Between April 2010 and March 2019, this equates to 2,500 new homes across the District.
+Table 2 shows how in the first three years of the plan period housing delivery rates were very low with a significant increase in housing delivery over the following years.
+Increase in delivery has been enabled through the formal adoption of the Allocations Plan in February 2014, with some areas of the Green Belt being de-designated to allow for strategic housing delivery, and from extensions to residential envelopes.
+In the reporting years 2014-15 and 2017-18 actual completions exceed the Plan Target / Housing requirement which increases in 2014/15 from 251 to 363 in the period 2018-19. - 3.6 Over the same period, 1,588 new homes have been built in the District.
+This represents an average annual delivery of around 64% of the homes expected to be built across that period.

+3.7 In the three-year window to which the 2019 Housing Delivery Test results relate, 677 new homes were built in the District compared to a requirement for 876 new homes.
+This represents an average annual delivery of around 77% of the homes required to be built across that three-year period with the last two years performing better than previous years.